tundish/blue_monday_78/bluemonday78/ray_19780116_retires/admin.rst

     Shut up, will you.

-    See over there? |HERO|'s a friend.
+    See over there? |HERO| was in my cell.
 Gets out today.
-    |HERO| will have them.
+    |HERO| will take them for a while.

     Then you can shut up.